manulorente/linux-foundation-lfs101/README.md

 “Everything is a file” is an often repeated adage quoted by users of Linux (and all UNIX-like operating systems).
 Whether you are dealing with normal data files and documents, or with devices such as sound cards and printers, this means interaction with them proceeds through the same Input/Output (I/O) operations you commonly use with files.
 This simplifies things: you open a “file” and perform normal operations like reading and writing it (which is one reason why text editors, which you will learn about in an upcoming section, are so important).

 On many systems (including Linux), the filesystem is structured like a tree.
-The tree is usually portrayed as inverted and starts at what is most often called the root directory, which marks the beginning of the hierarchical filesystem and is also sometimes referred to as the trunk and simply denoted by /.
+The tree is usually portrayed as inverted and starts at what is most often called the root directory, which marks the beginning of the hierarchical filesystem and is also sometimes referred to as the trunk and simply denoted by `/`.
 The root directory is not the same as the root user.
-The hierarchical filesystem also contains other elements in the path (directory names), which are separated by forward slashes (/), as in /usr/bin/emacs, where the last element is the actual file name.
+The hierarchical filesystem also contains other elements in the path (directory names), which are separated by forward slashes (`/`), as in /usr/bin/emacs, where the last element is the actual file name.

 Linux supports a number of native filesystem types, expressly created by Linux developers, such as:

-- ext3
+- `ext3`
-- ext4
+- `ext4`
-- squashfs
+- `squashfs`
-- btrfs
+- `btrfs`

 It also offers implementations of filesystems used on other alien operating systems, such as those from:

-- Windows (ntfs, vfat, exfat)
+- Windows (`ntfs`, `vfat`, `exfat`)
-- SGI (xfs)
+- SGI (`xfs`)
-- IBM (jfs)
+- IBM (`jfs`)
-- MacOS (hfs, hfs+)
+- MacOS (`hfs`, `hfs+`)

-Many older, legacy filesystems, such as FAT, are also supported.
+Many older, legacy filesystems, such as `FAT`, are also supported.

-It is often the case that more than one filesystem type is used on a machine, based on considerations such as the size of files, how often they are modified, what kind of hardware they sit on and what kind of access speed is needed, etc. The most advanced filesystem types in common use are the journaling varieties: ext4, xfs, btrfs, and jfs.
+It is often the case that more than one filesystem type is used on a machine, based on considerations such as the size of files, how often they are modified, what kind of hardware they sit on and what kind of access speed is needed, etc. The most advanced filesystem types in common use are the journaling varieties: `ext4`, `xfs`, `btrfs`, and `jfs`.
 These have many state-of-the-art features and high performance, and are not easy to corrupt accidentally.

 Linux also makes use of network (or distributed)  filesystems, where all or part of the filesystem is on external machines.
 Besides NFS (Network File System) whose usage we will discuss, this includes Ceph, Lustre, and OpenAFS.

 #### Partitions

 In most situations, each filesystem on a Linux system occupies a disk partition.
 (It is also possible to encapsulate a filesystem in a loopback file residing on another regular partition-based filesystem, but we won’t discuss that here.)
 Partitions help to organize the contents of disks according to the kind and use of the data contained.
-For example, important programs required to run the system are often kept on a separate partition (known as root or /) than the one that contains files owned by regular users of that system (/home).
+For example, important programs required to run the system are often kept on a separate partition (known as `root` or `/`) than the one that contains files owned by regular users of that system (`/home`).
 In addition, temporary files created and destroyed during the normal operation of Linux may be located on dedicated partitions.
 One advantage of this kind of isolation by type and variability is that when all available space on a particular partition is exhausted, the system may still operate normally.
 Furthermore, if data is either corrupted through error or hardware failure, or breached through a security problem, it might be possible to confine problems to an area smaller than the entire system.

 The picture shows the use of the GParted utility, which displays the partition layout on a laptop system that has two operating systems on it: RHEL9 and RHEL 8.